-If you have not yet chosen a pediatrician, here’s a list of the six most important things we consider you should take in account.
+If you have not yet chosen a pediatrician, here’s a list of the six most important things you should take in account.

 1. Ask for references from friends and family because they can give you their opinion and share personal experiences.